gvincenta/laravel-basic-CRUD/readme.md

 ## On local device:
 1. Clone this project to your xampp/htdocs directory (or anywhere you can run a PHP Laravel project in).
 2. Open terminal and cd to this project directory.
-3. Run `composer install` to install backend dependencies
+3. Run `composer install` to install backend dependencies.
-4. Run `npm install` to install frontend dependencies
+4. Run `npm install` to install frontend dependencies.
 5. Run `php artisan key:generate` to generate APP_KEY in the .env file.
 6. Add a .env file with the configurations shown below to the project folder.
 7. Run `php artisan migrate`.